 Dark and damp lie the streets that lead to Madame's Happy House.
 I ache from helping Kief so far, and the rest ache from hauling Teofilo on his makeshift serape-stretcher.
 If he hasn't died by now, that boy'll live through anything.

 Light and music spill from the peeling old mansion that lies ahead, squeezed incongruously between warehouses, with its bit of garden behind the iron gate.
 Chulan darts in, leaving me to study the architecture as we await Madame's pleasure.
-It looks all hand-hewn and hand-plastered--doubtless built before the founding of the harbor, when every colonist could build his own home and castle, before laws came and subdivided the land into real estate.
+It looks all hand-hewn and hand-plastered--doubtless made before the founding of the harbor, when every colonist could build his own home and castle, before laws came and subdivided the land into real estate.
 The dampness dews the sparkling webs and glistens on wet ironwork, making the establishment look lovely and haunted in its evanescent jewels.

 Chulan runs out again and breathlessly tells us, "Come on--we can go into the cellar the back way."
 We push through the scented jasmine vines, the last of the season, along a path of mossy stones--a mysterious tunnel of leaves and dark and the glimmering traceries of spiders.
 The music sounds distant, eerie in its merriment, a revelry of ghosts.
 Then around we go and down into the cellar by feel, no lamp to light our way till the door clicks safely shut behind us.
 Then Madame herself comes down the other, inside stair, lantern in hand, a glowing apparition that moves towards us, delicate of limb and stature, daintily coifed in golden curls and, nearly invisibly, graced with the finest cobweb of wrinkles laid upon her face.